 Tax tip # 2: Donations

 Another possibility to improve your tax refund is by donating to a charity.
-If you donate $2 or more to a registered charity, it is generally tax deductible, as long as the organisation is registered as a ‘Deductible Gift Recipient’ with the ATO.
-You are also required to substantiate the donation, either with a receipt or bank statement.
+If you donate $2 or more to a registered charity, it is generally tax deductible, as long as the ATO registers the organisation as a ‘Deductible Gift Recipient’.
+You need to substantiate the donation, either with a receipt or bank statement.
 Another thing to note is that if you receive something as a result of your donation, such as a raffle ticket, you cannot claim the donation as a deduction.

 So, while donating to a charity is a positive and admirable act in itself, it also has an added benefit of improving your personal tax return – win-win for everyone!